Achievable logoAchievable logo

 Standard distribution with example values

-Lastly, circling back to our initial percentiles discussion, we can see how a normal distribution relates closely to percentiles.
-For instance, if you scored 2 standard deviations above the mean, your percentile would be 98.
-This is because only 2% of the population is above the second percentile, and 98% is below it.
+Now connect this back to percentiles.
+If you scored 2 standard deviations above the mean, your percentile would be 98.
+That’s because only 2% of the population is above +2 standard deviations, so 98% is below it.

 Just like how you’re aiming for a top-percentile score on the GRE 🚀